TaixiL/RRT_star_3D/README.md

 ## Introduction

-This repository contains all the code we used to for benchmarking the algorithm we used for the course project.
+This repository contains all the code we used to for benchmarking the algorithm we used for this project.
+It also requires a conda environment to run our code.

 The following are the package we imported for these python program